-- If Fell in water just floats with water, do not try to swim.
+- If you fall into water just float with water, don’t try to swim.
 Our Guide will instruct you on what to do next.
 The raft has ropes around it to ensure that if you fall in the river you can easily get back to the raft whenever you want.

 - Never Panic, in any situation.
 Always follow the guide’s instructions.

 - Never indulge yourself in the consumption of Alcohol.